Antipurity/sensor-network/docs/ROADMAP.md

             - ⋯ `RewardFeedback`, which waits 8 steps to get feedback then calls its function to get the reward.
 The most natural function is a discriminator between data & feedback, or a simple difference if lazy.
 (Really empathize with other AI models.)
                 - ⋯ Allow inserting more cells, for discrimination between mechanisms.
                 - ⋯ Collect a dataset with the sensor network, and replay it to train.
 Should be able to learn to predict at least 1 cell reasonably well, and from there it's just about getting better and scaling up, right?
             - ⋯ `Visualize`, with a list of `Sensor`s on which to call `.visualize({data, cellShape}, DOMelem)`, so that humans can match data to a familiar format and thus learn a new representation of it.
-Infer sensors by name, so that even old and remote data is visualizable.
+Infer sensors by name (by turning names into byte-strings, and pre-constructing regexes from sensors' names), so that even old and remote data is visualizable.
+                - ⋯ `Visualize.all()({data, cellShape})`, which returns a `<canvas>` on which green=1 black=0 red=-1 4×4 pixels are drawn, with empty pixels between reward/user/name and data.
             - ⋯ Shuffle blocks.
-            - ⋯ Once we have something that `Sound`s recognizable, try an echo-state network, and see whether that makes it better or worse.
+            - ⋯ Try an echo-state network, and see whether that makes `Sound` better or worse.
                 - ⋯ Also find a music GAN, and train an RNN-from-observations that maximizes the discriminator's score.
 (Procedural music.)
                 - ⋯ Also try mangling feedback, and having keyboard and camera input and camera-with-some-SSL-NN.
 See whether we can get something even remotely passable to work.
 (And have the visualization UI that first collects feedback, trains a model on it when asked, and when ready, actually uses the model.)
-                - (This would have been so much easier if we just had a Neuralink device or an equivalent.)
-            - ⋯ Extension-oriented, mainly-for-visualization things:
-                - ⋯ Name calibration, where each sensor's name can participate, and on uncalibrated `0`-data feedback collect suggestions of what it is, as long as it's opened in this UI.
-                - ⋯ Ability to hold a cell's button to only route its feedback, since it looks like we'll really need to scrounge for human-to-machine bandwidth, and labels won't be enough.
-                    - ⋯ And the ability to use in-page keybindings.
-(Might even be *usable*.)
             - ❌ Ask the user to rename cells using feedback.
-(Feedback is value-only, and besides, it's probably inferior to AI translation from meager user data to full feedback, which is already trivially achievable by observing the user, demanding actions, and a handler that defers to an AI model.)
+(Feedback is value-only, and besides, it's probably inferior to AI translation from meager user data to full feedback, which is already trivially achievable by observing the user, demanding actions, and a handler that defers to an AI model.
+BMI?
+Pfft, AI translation is superior.)
         - ⋯ `.Handler`:
+            - TODO: Time next.
+            - TODO: So what do we do next?
+                - If easiest-first:
+                    - Reward, time, keyboard, pointers, options, `indexedDB` files.
+                - If most-important-first:
+                    - Files, time, options, pointers, keyboard, reward.
             - ✓ No-feedback sound output (speakers).
                 - ✓ Make it no-skips and no-huge-backlog.
 Make it reasonably-good UX, essentially.
                     - ⋯ Fix the noticeable slowdown-then-gradual-speedup phenomenon, likely occuring because we mispredict ms-per-step and don't have a backlog.
 (It really takes the listener out of the experience.)